AP CSA

 Interplanetary Missions

 • Fuel of Dreams Mission: Students research key details about the James Webb Space Telescope and then write a Java program to estimate the fuel efficiency for its journey.
-This mission requires students to make careful calculations using a simplified mathematical model to determine the energy needed to travel vast distances.

-• Alien Life Detection Mission: Students develop a Java program to analyze data from a simulated space mission and assess the potential for alien life on an exoplanet.
+• Alien Life Detection Mission: I.R.O.N.
+Force uses the James Webb Space Telescope to analyze atmospheric data from a mission to assess the potential for alien life on an exoplanet.
 The program must evaluate input environmental data (e.g., temperature, atmospheric composition, and water presence) to determine the planet's suitability for alien life.
-This mission reinforces key Java concepts, including variables, data types, expressions, input/output, and Math class methods.

 Hands-On Labs